• Skip to primary navigation

 Instructions

-• In a large bowl, beat together the eggs, milk, salt, pepper, and nutmeg.
-Gently stir in the flour, a little at a time, until just combined.
-Do not overmix.
+• Gently stir in the flour, a little at a time, until all of it has been added, then beat together until well combined with bubbles starting to form.
 If too thick, add a little more milk.
 If too thin, add a little more flour.
-Let sit for 20 minutes.
+Let sit at room temperature for 20 minutes.

-• In a large cast iron or nonstick skillet, melt 1 tablespoon of the butter over medium-low heat.
+• In a large cast iron or nonstick skillet, melt 1 tablespoon (14 grams) of the butter over medium-low heat.
 Add the onions and cook, stirring occasionally, until golden brown and caramelized.
 Remove to a plate.

-• While the onions are caramelizing, bring a large pot of water to a simmer.
-Place a spaetzle press or large-holed colander over the pot and fill with batter.
+• Place a spaetzle press or large-holed colander over the pot and fill with batter.
 Slide the press back and forth or use a wooden spoon to press the batter through the holes of the colander to create the dumplings.
 Cook until the dumplings float to the top.
 Remove with a strainer and drain well.

-• Place the skillet over medium heat and melt the remaining tablespoon of butter.
-Once thoroughly heated, add the cooked dumplings and toss with the cheese until melted.
+• Once thoroughly heated, add the cooked dumplings and toss with the cheese until melted.
 Leave the pan undisturbed for a couple of minutes to create a golden brown crust along the bottom and sides of the dumplings.

 • Remove from heat and serve hot topped with the caramelized onions and chives.